 This work is expected to be completed within the next few months and Post Office will update the court and the appellants on the results.

 Most of the referrals by the CCRC are to the Court of Appeal because they relate to convictions in the Crown Court.
 Those few cases which followed convictions in the Magistrates’ Court must be appealed to the Crown Court.

-There are six separate appeals referred to Southwark Crown Court relating to convictions in Magistrates’ Courts.
+On 11 December 2020 there was a hearing at Southwark Crown Court relating to six convictions in Magistrates’ Courts.
 An appeal from a Magistrates’ Court is a re-trial rather than a review of the original proceedings.
-Post Office is not opposing any of these appeals so the appellant convictions will be quashed.
-This process does not require the court to issue a written judgment and is likely to occur ahead of any judgment from the Court of Appeal.
+Post Office did not oppose any of these appeals so the appellants were formally acquitted.
+See our statement here.

 Post Office no longer undertakes any private prosecutions.
 Cases related to Horizon effectively ceased in 2013, although two cases featuring Horizon evidence were prosecuted in 2015.

 A Freedom of Information response regarding information held by Post Office on the number of convictions in cases prosecuted by Post Office/ Royal Mail since 1990, whether related to Horizon or not, is published here.

 We are working to fundamentally reform the Post Office, addressing past events to fairly resolve them and to forge an open and transparent relationship with the thousands of current postmasters providing customers with vital services in the UK’s communities.